 Extracorporeal shockwave therapy treats common MSK conditions such as Achilles tendonitis, plantar fasciitis, tennis elbow, and stress fractures.
-In addition, there is good scientific evidence that shock wave therapy reduces pain.
-But what is shockwave treatment, and how does it work?
+Additionally, there is substantial scientific evidence that shockwave therapy reduces pain.
+But what is shock wave therapy, and how does it work?

 What is extracorporeal shockwave therapy?

 It’s a simple pressure wave that creates a sudden change in pressure.
-There are different ways to produce a shockwave.
-For example, we make radial shock waves using high-pressure air to force a collision of a ball bearing onto a metal tip.
+There are various methods for producing a shockwave.
+For example, we create radial shock waves by using high-pressure air to force a collision between a ball bearing and a metal tip.
 This collision creates a sound wave that moves outwards.
-Alternatively, focused shock wave produces a sound wave fixed to one point with increased energy.
-We don’t know whether radial or focused shock wave is better.
-However, we suspect that focussed shockwave may be better for deeper structures such as the hamstring tendons.
+Alternatively, a focused shock wave produces a sound wave concentrated at a single point with increased energy.
+We don’t know whether a radial or a focused shock wave is better.
+However, we suspect that a focused shockwave may be more effective for deeper structures, such as the hamstring tendons.

 What does shock wave therapy do?

 Surprisingly, we don’t know exactly.
-However, we think that shockwave pressures change the properties of cells, causing healing and remodeling.
+However, we believe that shock wave pressures alter the properties of cells, thereby influencing healing and remodelling.
 Alternatively, we believe that sound waves stun the small nerves that transmit pain messages to the brain.
-Also, shockwave may break up calcium deposits in tendons, reducing pain.
+Additionally, shock wave therapy may break up calcium deposits in tendons, thereby reducing pain.

-Most people experience immediate pain relief after every session, but the best effects are felt after 3-5 sessions.
+Most people experience immediate pain relief after each session, but the most significant effects are typically felt after 3-5 sessions.

 What conditions respond best to extracorporeal shockwave therapy?

-Generally, we think that certain musculoskeletal conditions respond better to shockwave than others.
+Generally, we believe that certain musculoskeletal conditions respond more effectively to shockwave therapy than others.

 Common conditions that have shown positive effects in studies on shockwave include Achilles tendonitis, hamstring tendonitis, tennis elbow, plantar fasciitis, shin splints, and stress fractures.

-Recent evidence suggests a good effect of shockwave in lower limb tendons.
-We are not sure if radial or focussed shockwave is better.
-However, we suspect that focussed shockwave is better for pathology that needs more energy, such as stress fractures or large deeper tendons such as hamstring or hip tendons.
+Recent evidence suggests a beneficial effect of shockwave therapy on lower limb tendons.
+We are unsure whether a radial or focused shockwave is better.
+However, we suspect that a focused shockwave is better for pathologies that require more energy, such as stress fractures or large, deeper tendons, such as the hamstring or hip tendons.

 How long does the treatment take?